-Born as a slave in Fredericksburg County, Virginia on April 6, 1798, Jim’s mother was a mulatto slave in the service of his white father’s household.
+Born as a slave in Fredericksburg County, Virginia, on April 26, 1798, Jim’s mother was a mulatto slave in the service of his white father’s household.
 The Beckwourth family later moved to St. Louis, Missouri, where James was raised “free” and completed four years of schooling before being apprenticed to a blacksmith for five years.

-In 1848 he became General John C. Freemont’s chief scout.
-In 1850, he discovered a safer route through the Sierra Nevadas, which is now called “Beckwourth Pass.”
+In 1848 he became General John C. Fremont’s chief scout.
+In 1850, he discovered a safer route through the Sierra Nevadas called “Beckwourth Pass.”
 There, he built a ranch and trading post.
-Beckwourth’s last adventure took place in 1866 when he fought in the Cheyenne War.
-During the California Gold Rush years he improved the Beckwourth Trail, which thousands of settlers followed to central California.
+Beckwourth’s last adventure occurred in 1866 when he fought in the Cheyenne War.
+During the California Gold Rush years, he improved the Beckwourth Trail, which thousands of settlers followed to central California.

 At different times, Jim married at least four women: two Native Americans, a Hispanic, and an African American.
-He had numerous children by them, although he spent most of his time on the move exploring and trapping beaver and bear.
+He had numerous children by them, although he spent most of his time on the move exploring and trapping beavers and bears.

-Over the years, Beckwourth’s travels took him from the everglades of Florida to the Pacific Ocean, blazing the trail in the early exploration and settlement of the American West.
-He died in October, 1860 of mysterious causes while visiting the Crow Indians along the Bighorn River.
+Over the years, Beckwourth’s travels took him from Florida’s everglades to the Pacific Ocean, blazing the trail in the early exploration and settlement of the American West.
+He died in October 1860 of mysterious causes while visiting the Crow Indians along the Bighorn River.